jnywong/cluster-warmer/README.md

 # Cluster Warmer 🔥

+> [!NOTE]
+> This project is a proof of concept and not production-ready.

 ![Screenshot of app](demo.png)

 **Prepare in advance.** Scale up machine resources for your JupyterHub ahead of time.